Osmolality - urine

 How the test will feel

-The test involves normal urination, and there is no discomfort.
+The test involves normal urination.
+There is no discomfort.

 Why the test is performed